deynesdev/deynesnotes/content/The-Ones-Within/Chapter 1.md

 "What command do you use to list the contents of a directory in Linux?"

-"Uhhhh… It’s…" I didn’t know the answer.
-My heart hammered; my palms were slick.
+"Uhhhh… It’s…" My heart hammered; my palms were slick.
+Nothing, just static.
+Think, Mark, think!

 I noticed the girl with the notebook shaking her head. _She wrote something on paper._